with Opsgenie in

 - On-call reminder notifications: Opsgenie ensures that team members are always updated about their duties via automatic notifications on shift timings.

-- Alert Enrichment: No characters limits means being able to add optional fields to your alerts and attach charts, logs, runbooks, and other features for better context clarity.
+- Alert Enrichment: No characters limits means being able to add optional fields to your alerts, attach charts, logs, runbooks and a host of other features for context clarity.

 - Call Routing: Nil scope for failure with Opsgenie’s on-call schedules always contacting the right person at the right time.
 Fret not if no one is available, for Opsgenie will then take a message, generate an alert, and notify the right person via their preferred mode of communication.
 With call details attached to the notification, recipients can listen to the message without any time wastage.